 Beginning February 8, 2016, Dupaco's VISA card will be compatible with Android Pay.
-Dupaco’s debit MasterCard is forecast to be compatible with Android Pay in late 2016 to early 2017.
+Dupaco’s debit MasterCard is forecast to be compatible with Android Pay in early summer of 2017.

 How do I load a card into my Android operating smartphone?

 The first step is to install the Android Pay app from the phone’s app store (if it did not come pre-installed on the phone).
 Compatible credit and/or debit cards can be easily loaded into the phone using the Android Pay app.
 You can take a picture of your card or manually enter the card information.
 Upon completion of the entry of card information you will either 1) receive immediate approval to use your device, or 2) you may be prompted to call an 800 number shown on the device for an added layer of security.
 Multiple payment cards can be loaded into the device.
 Ensure that your Dupaco Visa credit card is the first choice.

 Dupaco members can use their Android Pay device at payment terminals accepting Near Field Communication (NFC).
 These devices allow physical card tap and go payments, and Android Pay and Apple Pay.
 These terminals display a contactless payment symbol.

 Where won't I be able to use Android Pay?

 Android Pay does not work at ATMs or in any payment device where a card must be “inserted” into the device.
 Nor does Android Pay work at terminals that do not accept contactless payments.
 Android Pay should be compatible at payment terminals that presently process Apple Pay transactions.
 Look for the contactless payment symbol.

 What if I lose my phone?

 If you lose your phone, you can use Android Device Manager to instantly lock your device from anywhere, secure it with a new password, and even wipe the device clean of your personal information.
 You can also call Dupaco who can stop the tokenization of your Visa card on the device.